Last updated on November 12, 2020 at 21:21

 - Neurokinin NK1 receptors antagonists

-Antihistamines and scopolamine are particularly affective in nausea caused by motion sickness.
+Antihistamines and scopolamine are particularly affective in nausea caused by motion sickness since the vestibular system contains M1 an H1 receptors.

 D2 antagonists, 5-HT3 antagonists, corticosteroids, cannabinoids and NK1 antagonists are particularly effective in nausea caused by chemotherapy or radiotherapy.
 Often two or more drugs from these classes are combined to give stronger antiemetic effect.